Hard inquiries on your credit report can drop your score, but that doesn’t mean shopping around for a credit card will destroy your financial future.

 It seems like one of the most ridiculous Catch-22 type situations.
 One of the best ways to improve your credit score and create a positive credit history is to have a credit card; however, applying for credit cards creates hard inquiries on your credit report and can cause a negative impact.
-Because of this, many people think that applying for a credit card is always a bad idea.
+Because of this, many people think applying for a credit card is always a bad idea.
 That simply isn’t true.

-Having a credit card helps establish or expand your credit history, gives you a lot of opportunities to boost your credit score, and it can be a very handy thing to have in your wallet in case of an emergency.
+Having a credit card helps establish or expand your credit history, gives you a lot of opportunities to boost your credit score, and can be very handy to have in your wallet in case of an emergency.
 In this article, we’ll explore why applying for a credit card really isn’t all that bad for you and how to make sure you’re making smart moves with your credit during that process.

-What Is A Hard Inquiry?
+What Is a Hard Inquiry?

 You probably hear it all the time.
-Hard inquiry, hard pull, or even just credit check are all ways that people describe the process of a creditor actually running your credit report to see if you qualify for a credit card or a loan.
+Hard inquiry, hard pull, or even just credit check are all ways that people describe the process of a creditor actually running your credit report to see if you qualify for a credit card or loan.

-Will There Be A Hard Inquiry Every Time I Apply For A Credit Card?
+Will There Be a Hard Inquiry Every Time I Apply for a Credit Card?

 Typically, yes.
 In some rare cases, such as with secured cards, you may find that the creditor doesn’t need to perform a hard inquiry on your credit because you will be securing your card with a deposit.
 The deposit you pay determines your credit limit.
-Secured cards are typically designed for those with a little credit history or low credit scores.
+Secured cards are typically designed for those with little credit history or low credit scores.
 They tend to have higher interest and come with lower credit limits because the limit is set by your deposit.
 Secured credit cards are set up this way to help eliminate the risk for the creditor.

 Because of the lack of risk, some creditors can offer you a secured credit card without performing a hard inquiry on your credit.
 That is definitely more of an exception than a rule, though.
-Any time that you apply for a credit card, you can expect a hard inquiry to show up on your credit report.
+Any time you apply for a credit card, you can expect a hard inquiry to show up on your credit report.

-How Can I Avoid Lowering My Credit Score When Applying For A Credit Card?
+How Can I Avoid Lowering My Credit Score When Applying for a Credit Card?

 Some tools, like those offered by Credit Karma, access your credit report for you already because they are designed to help you manage your score.
 Using that information, some online tools are able to provide you with your approval odds for each card.
 This will allow you to only apply for cards with good approval odds, which can also help you avoid multiple denials.
 If you’d like to use a tool like this without having to register, Nerd Wallet offers one as well.